tiagoporto/generator-swill-boilerplate/README.md

 * Generate Sprites with .svg and a .png to fallback
 * Analyze CSS with csslint
 * Prefix CSS with Autoprefixer
-* Compile Less, Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass)
+* Compile Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass)
 * Concatenate And Minify Scripts
 * Analyze JavaScript with ESLint
 * Notify when tasks are complete